TaylorResearchLab/CFDIKG/Tutorials/CFDE_Demonstration_June2022/README.md

 ![example_dataset.png](https://github.com/TaylorResearchLab/CFDIKG/blob/master/Tutorials/CFDE_Hackathons/tutorial_images/example_dataset.png)

+**Simple Example #2:**  Learn about SABs (source abbreviations).

-*Example to try:* Let's select specific datasets by specifying the SAB (source abbreviation) property on the Code node.
+Let's select specific datasets by specifying the SAB (source abbreviation) property on the Code node.
 Here we match on a HPO Code node and its corresponding Concept node.

-Other SABs to try are: HGNC (human genes), HCOP (mouse genes), MP (mammalian phenotype), GTEX_EXP (GTEx expression data), GTEX_EQTL (GTEx eQTL data)
+Other SABs to try are: HGNC (human genes), HGNC_HCOP (mouse genes), MP (mammalian phenotype), GTEX_EXP (GTEx expression data), GTEX_EQTL (GTEx eQTL data)

  We can control how many ‘instances’ of the pattern are returned by using the LIMIT keyword.